 A-202-2: Civil Rights Complaints

-All discrimination complaints received by VR, either directly from a customer or through an external compliance agency, must be forwarded immediately to the TWC Equal Opportunity Officer (Attn: EO Program, Regulatory Integrity Division) by the VR staff member receiving the complaint.
+All discrimination complaints received by VR, either directly from a customer or through an external compliance agency, must be forwarded immediately to the TWC Equal Opportunity (EO) Officer at eo.complaint@twc.texas.gov (Attn: EO Compliance Dept., Fraud Deterrence and Compliance Monitoring Division) by the VR staff member receiving the complaint.
+Customers can also be referred immediately to the EO hotline at 512-463-2400.

-Detailed information about policies, services, and procedures may be found on TWC's Equal Opportunity is the Law web page.
+Detailed information about policies, services, and procedures may be found on the EO Compliance Department’s intranet SharePoint page or at TWC Equal Opportunity is the Law.

 A-202-3: Allegations of Abuse, Neglect, or Exploitation